 A continent of 54 countries, 2000 languages and over 3000 tribes, Africa has a staggeringly diverse array of cultures.
 It’s no surprise that Africa is home to some of the best cultural festivals on the planet – everything from food and music to art and film – in some truly spectacular locations, such as isolated deserts, medieval cities, on the shores of a lake or on a tropical island.

-Here’s a round up of 8 of the best cultural festivals Africa has to offer.
+Here’s a round up of some of the best cultural festivals Africa has to offer.
 Add these to your bucket list!